ncoghlan/misc/notes/python3/questions_and_answers.rst

 * ``str``: a sequence of Unicode code points, represented as length 1 strings (always contains text data)
-* ``bytes``: a sequence of integers between 0 and 255 inclusive (always contains arbitrary binary data)
+* ``bytes``: a sequence of integers between 0 and 255 inclusive (always contains arbitrary binary data).
+While it has many operations that only make sense when working with ASCII compatible data formats, it *is not* implicitly interoperable with the ``str`` type.

-The hybrid "might be encoded text, might be arbitrary binary data" type was *deliberately* removed from the core text model because using the same type for multiple distinct purposes makes it incredibly difficult to reason about correctly.
-The core model in Python 3 opts to handle the "arbitrary binary data" case, leaving the direct manipulation of encoded text to a (currently still hypothetical) third party type.
+The hybrid "might be encoded text, might be arbitrary binary data, can interoperate with both other instances of str and also with instances of unicode" type was *deliberately* removed from the core text model because using the same type for multiple distinct purposes makes it incredibly difficult to reason about correctly.
+The core model in Python 3 opts to handle the "arbitrary binary data" case and the "ASCII compatible binary data case", leaving the direct manipulation of encoded text to a (currently still hypothetical) third party type.

 The purpose of boundary code is then to hammer whatever comes in over the